Wokingham U3A Data Protection Policy

 Subject Access Request

 Wokingham U3A members are entitled to request access to the information that is held about them by Wokingham U3A.
-The request needs to be received in the form of a written request to the Membership Secretary of the U3A.
-On receipt of the request, the request will be formally acknowledged and dealt within 14 days unless there are exceptional circumstances as to why the request cannot be granted.
+The request needs to be received in the form of a written request to the Membership Secretary of Wokingham U3A.
+On receipt of the request, the request will be formally acknowledged and dealt expediently (the legislation requires that information should generally be provided within one month) unless there are exceptional circumstances as to why the request cannot be granted.
 Wokingham U3A will provide a written response detailing all information held on the member.
 A record shall be kept of the date of the request and the date of the response.

 Data Breach Notification

-Were a data breach to occur action shall be taken to minimise the harm.
+Were a data breach to occur action will be taken to minimise the harm.
 This will include ensuring that all Wokingham U3A Committee Members are made aware that a breach has taken place and how the breach occurred.
 The Committee shall then seek to rectify the cause of the breach as soon as possible to prevent any further breaches.
-The Chair of the U3A shall contact National Office within 24 hours of the breach occurring to notify of the breach.
+The Chair of the U3A will contact National Office as soon as possible after the breach has occured to notify of the breach.
 A discussion will take place between the Chair and National Office as to the seriousness of the breach, action to be taken and, where necessary, the Information Commissioner’s Office would be notified.
 The Committee shall also contact the relevant U3A members to inform them of the data breach and actions taken to resolve the breach.

 Where a Wokingham U3A member feels that there has been a breach by the U3A, a committee member will ask the member to provide an outline of the breach.
 If the initial contact is by telephone, the committee member will ask the U3A member to follow this up with an email or a letter detailing their concern.
 The alleged breach will then be investigated by members of the committee who are not in any way implicated in the breach.
 Where the committee needs support or if the breach is serious they should notify National Office.
 The U3A member should also be informed that they can report their concerns to National Office if they don’t feel satisfied with the response from the U3A.
 Breach matters will be subject to a full investigation, records will be kept and all those involved notified of the outcome.